davidisaaclee/matcher/README.md

 - **Quickly making throwaway anonymous functions.** Creating pattern-matching functions with this library is optimized for giving good error messages at function definition, __not__ for creating functions as quickly as possible.
+- **Making functions for a type that can be added to externally.** Once a matcher is created, cases can't be added to it.
+If you want users of your code to be able to add new cases to your type, you should probably define behavior inside your type (e.g via class methods).

 ## Usage